ssoward/mcp-agentic-fun/BUILD_SYSTEM.md

 ---

-This build and run system provides a robust, user-friendly foundation for developing and operating the MCP Agentic Fun project across different platforms and use cases.
+This build and run system provides a robust, user-friendly foundation for developing and operating the MCP Agentic Development Platform project across different platforms and use cases.